EnterpriseDB/tpa/RELNOTES.md

   is available on the backend Postgres servers (this fixes the SELinux limitation mentioned in the v9.1 release notes)

+### Upgrade note

+If you are using tpaexec v9.2 to upgrade an existing cluster running BDR-EE 3.6.14 or earlier with 2ndQPostgres, you must first remove the ``postgresql11-devel`` package from target instances before you run ``tpaexec update-postgres``.
+This is because the 3.6.15/3.6.16 stack releases add an LLVM-related dependency (llvm-toolset-7-clang) that cannot be satisifed by the default package repositories.

+Instead of removing the package, ``yum install centos-release-scl`` (on CentOS) or ``yum-config-manager --enable rhel-server-rhscl-7-rpms`` (on RHEL) may be enough to make the update succeed even with postgresql11-devel installed.

+We expect to fix this problem in a future release of the BDR stack.

 ## v9.1 (2020-01-20)

 This release requires ``tpaexec setup`` to be rerun after installation.